Energy prices soar, Iran and US trade threats after Qatar gas hit

 US intelligence chief Tulsi Gabbard told Congress the Iranian government remained "intact but largely degraded".

-He said that "no more attacks will be made by Israel" on South Pars unless Iran continues to attack Qatar, in which case the US "will massively blow up the entirety" of the field.

-Citrinowicz said the attacks underscored gaps between Israel and Washington on how to proceed as the war drags on.

-And they "underscored just how unstructured this campaign has become - lacking strategic clarity, long-term planning, and a defined end state".
+The attacks "underscored just how unstructured this campaign has become -- lacking strategic clarity, long-term planning, and a defined end state".